 - Always ask to have the pat-down done in a public place.
 The opportunity for misunderstanding or mischief is far higher behind closed doors.

 - Mention any medical condition you might have, no matter how small.
 If you’re just getting over a cold, or you have a sore knee, bring it up.
 Some pat-downs can be forceful to the point of hurting.
 Telling the agent you have sensitivities will probably make him or her tread carefully.

 - You have the right to ask the agent to change gloves.
 Most will do so as a matter of practice.

 - Talk your way through it.
-This is not something to be endured in silence.
-Give the agent constant feedback, and if the pat-down gets too rough, use phrases like, “I really have to go to the bathroom,” or “Easy there, that’s an old baseball injury” to encourage the TSA employee to back off.
+This is not something you should endure in silence.
+Give the agent constant feedback.
+If the pat-down gets too rough, use phrases like, “I really have to go to the bathroom,” or “Easy there, that’s an old baseball injury” to encourage the TSA employee to back off.
 The procedure should take no longer than 30 seconds.

 - If you’re uncomfortable, say something immediately.
 TSA agents are trained to tell you where they are about to touch you.
 They should not touch your genital area, or conduct a cavity search.
-If an agent is prodding you in a private area, take a step back, say that you are uncomfortable with the procedure, and politely but firmly ask for a supervisor.
+If an agent is prodding you in a private area, take a step back.
+Sy that you are uncomfortable with the procedure, and politely but firmly ask for a supervisor.

 Dress right for screening.
 Avoid short skirts, and don’t forget to wear underwear when you’re flying.
-Many pat-downs end badly when a passenger isn’t fully covered, and an agent frisks the wrong place.
+When passengers don’t fully cover themselves, a pat-down can end badly.
 Gentlemen, I’m talking to you, too.
 Leave those kilts at home!